Welcome to Better Trades

 We are going to assume that you already have your finances in order and that you do not need advice on how to balance your investments and your daily economy.
 We will focus completely on how you can make more successful investments.
 The first thing we are going to talk about is how to choose a good broker.
 You should start by learning more about different brokers.

 Read our broker reviews

 There is a lot you should think about when choosing a broker.
-You should never chose a broker based on the recommendation of a website like ours, a friend or anyone else.
+You should never choose a broker based on the recommendation of a website like ours, a friend or anyone else.
 You should always make your own informed decision.
 Your trading style and banking preferences will have a large impact on which broker you should choose.
 The broker that is best for me might not be the best broker that is best for you.

 Make a mental list, or a written list, of everything that you want to see in your ideal broker.
 List the things that are absolutely necessary at the top of the list and things that are a plus but not that important at the bottom.
-Now that you know what you want you are ready to a find a broker, or several brokers, that offers you everything you want.
+Now that you know what you want you are ready to find a broker, or several brokers, that offers you everything you want.
 Sometimes you might need to keep accounts with more than just one broker to be able to get the service that you want.
-This is often the case if you want to be able to trade with some more exotic financial instruments such as digital options or CDF:s as well as more common instruments such as regular stocks.
+This is often the case if you want to be able to trade with some more exotic financial instruments such as digital options or CFD:s as well as more common instruments such as regular stocks.

 Here are some things you should always consider when you make a list to help you choose a broker.